 Post-hoc exploratory analysis of means plots revealed that increasing education levels show a trend with improved self-management, suggesting that in this sample, participants with postgraduate education have better self-management than those with primary school education.
-There is a similar trend in increasing quality of life scores between secondary education and postgraduate education in this sample (see Appendix T).
+There is a similar trend in increasing quality of life scores between secondary education and postgraduate education in this sample .

-A post-hoc power analysis revealed this study to have high power (.80), which supports that no Type-II error has occurred [42] (see Appendix B), and therefore, these results contribute to the literature on the influence of self-management, anxiety and depression on quality of life in individuals with chronic eczema.
+A post-hoc power analysis revealed this study to have high power (.80), which supports that no Type-II error has occurred [42], and therefore, these results contribute to the literature on the influence of self-management, anxiety and depression on quality of life in individuals with chronic eczema.

 Discussion